Saturday, November 21, 2015

 Release

-To release means to grant permission to proceed to the next stage of a process.
-The term release is also used to refer to a version of software or documented information.
+Release To release means to grant permission to proceed to the next stage of a process.
+The term release is also used to refer to a version of software or documented information...

 Regulatory requirement

-A regulatory requirement is an obligation that is specified by an authority which gets its mandate from a legislative body.
+Regulatory requirement A regulatory requirement is an obligation that is specified by an authority which gets its mandate from a legislative body...

 Quality policy